cs-cbonh002/python-snake-game/README.md

-# python-snake-game
+# Python Snake Game
-Here is a simple Snake game that I created in Python
+Here is a simple Snake game that I created in Python.
+This project will make use of the pygame library.